All comparisonsNote-taking apps

 Notezilla

-Google Keep fails first because switching to a browser tab is required before jotting a note.
+Google Keep fails first because it breaks when switching to a browser tab is required before jotting a note.

 Verdict